4

 – Marco

-Sep 13, 2016 at 13:56
+Commented Sep 13, 2016 at 13:56

 • In German we also call it "Sportunterricht" ("sport education").
 I think it is quite a suitable expression.
 As far as I see it, practically all of what is done at PE can be classified as some sort of sport, at least with a vast interpretation of the word "sport".
 Or what is it in PE that you wouldn't classify as sport?
-Sep 14, 2016 at 8:27
+Commented Sep 14, 2016 at 8:27

 • I think it is not easy to distinguish PE from sport.
 I'm not sure.
 But these are some activities that I think that can be performed in PE and do not necessarily represent a sport: walking/hiking, dance, nutritional orientation and stretching.
 Some texts about it: Wikipedia, The difference between PE and sport, Sports vs PE.